jeonghanlee/epics-trainings/docs/CH4/iocsimulator3.md

 ## Conclusion

 The `tc32_emulator.bash` script provides a convenient way to simulate a device that continuously streams data over a network connection.
 By using socat to bridge TCP to a PTY and having the script write simulated data to that PTY, it effectively mimics the behavior of certain types of hardware, making it a useful tool for testing and developing client applications like EPICS IOCs that need to parse specific data formats arriving periodically.
-Remember that unlike command-response servers, clients
+Remember that unlike command-response servers, clients connect to this emulator primarily to receive its data stream.